 - Travel costs associated with field trips and other school-sponsored trips

-- Non-essential expenses (e.g., library fines and gym membership)
+- Non-essential expenses (e.g., library fines and, gym membership, parking tickets)

 A committee of Bentley faculty and staff, including representatives from the Division of Student Affairs, Financial Assistance, Office of the Controller and University Advancement, reviews each application and determines eligibility and funding.
 Decisions on applications should be available within approximately 10 business days and will be communicated to students through Bentley email.